krry/preact-on-parcel/README.md

 # Preact-on-Parcel

-_Earthdate 2019.04.15.21.41.32.745._
-**Tax Day.**

-I don't have a lot of time before the IRS knocks down the door to take me away, so we'll make this quick.
-And I've got to knock this wapp out before I go-go.

-React would be the jelly and/or jam, but I don't have the time, the money, or the inclination to abide the bloat.
-Nor can I risk being caught hand-ankled and grunting my way thru a `webpack.config.js` No, no, no. I want the paper airplane of dev frameworks.
-I want to sneeze and have a fully-featured web app to dev on.

 [Preact](https://preactjs.com) does much of what React can do with only 3kb of ugly gzip.
 [Parcel](https://parceljs.org) is a zero-config bundler/builder that smells like `webpack` but tastes (and works) like **Wonka**.
-After we get the engine running, we'll think about turbochargers and rims.
+P-o-P them together for a very simple, lightweight front-end for your web apps.

 ## How to Create a Preact-on-Parcel web app